ljharb/qs/README.md

 assert.deepEqual(detectedAsIso8859_1, { a: '☺' });
 ```

-It also works when the charset has been detected in `utf8Sentinel`
+It also works when the charset has been detected in `charsetSentinel`
 mode.

 ### Parsing Arrays